Pension Scheme Implementation Statement

 Background

-The regulatory changes require that the Trustee details the Scheme’s policies in its Statement of Investment Principles (SIP), and demonstrates its adherence to these policies in an Implementation Report.
+Regulations also require that the Trustee details the McCurrach Group Pension Scheme’s (“the Scheme”) policies in its Statement of Investment Principles (SIP) and demonstrates its adherence to these policies in an Implementation Report.

 Statement of Investment Principles (SIP)